-‘Supernatural’ Review: ‘Family Feud’ For Crowley, Rowena And The Winchesters
+‘Supernatural’ Review: ‘Family Feud’ For Crowley, Rowena, And The Winchesters

 We also get to see more of the Devil again in this episode, with him tied to a chair with supposedly unbreakable chains.
 But even he points out to Crowley that this probably won’t end well for him – and the audience know it too.

-Along with the scene in which the Devil wants to compare father-ship notes with Crowley, we also get scene of Dagon finding and securing the Devil’s baby carrier, Kelly.
+Along with the scene in which the Devil wants to compare father-ship notes with Crowley, we also get a scene of Dagon finding and securing the Devil’s baby carrier, Kelly.
 It looks like everything might be going the Devil’s way.

 [Featured Image by The CW]